-We expect to devote substantial financial resources to our ongoing and planned activities, particularly as we continue to commercialize DEXTENZA for the treatment of ocular inflammation and pain following ophthalmic surgery, including expanding our product manufacturing, sales, marketing and distribution capabilities.
-We also expect to devote substantial financial resources as we conduct late stage clinical trials for our local programmed-release drug delivery product candidates, in particular DEXTENZA for additional indications including ocular itching associated with allergic conjunctivitis, and seek marketing approval for any such product candidate for which we obtain favorable pivotal clinical results.
+We expect to devote substantial financial resources to our ongoing and planned activities, particularly as we continue to commercialize DEXTENZA for the treatment of ocular inflammation and pain following ophthalmic surgery and any additional indications for which we receive marketing approval, including expanding our product manufacturing, sales, marketing and distribution capabilities, and advance OTX-TKI, OTX-TIC, OTX-CSI, and OTX-DED through Phase 2 clinical development.
+We also expect to devote substantial financial resources as we conduct late stage clinical trials for our local programmed-release drug delivery product candidates, including DEXTENZA for additional indications including ocular itching associated with allergic conjunctivitis, and seek marketing approval for any such product candidate for which we obtain favorable pivotal clinical results.
 In addition, we plan to devote significant financial resources to conducting research and development and potentially seeking regulatory approval for our other product candidates.
-Accordingly, we will need to obtain substantial additional funding to fully support our continuing operations and the planned commercial launch of DEXTENZA.
+Accordingly, we will need to obtain substantial additional funding to fully support our continuing operations and ongoing commercialization efforts for DEXTENZA.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.

-As of December 31, 2019, we had cash and cash equivalents of \$54.4 million, outstanding debt of \$25.0 million, net of unamortized discount and \$37.5 million aggregate principal amount of senior subordinated convertible notes plus accrued interest of \$1.8 million.
-Based on our current plans and forecasted expenses, which includes estimates related to anticipated cash inflows from DEXTENZA and ReSure Sealant product sales and cash outflows from operating expenses, we believe that our existing cash and cash equivalents, as of December 31, 2019, together with the first quarter net proceeds through March 10, 2020 from the sales of our common stock pursuant to the 2019 Sales Agreement discussed in Note 22 of our consolidated financial statements, will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements into the first quarter of 2021.
-This estimate is subject to a number of assumptions related to the revenues and expenses associated with the commercialization of DEXTENZA as well as the pace of our research and clinical development programs, and other aspects of our business.
-DEXTENZA has only recently launched and anticipated cash flows are subject to uncertainty.
-These assumptions may prove to be wrong, and we could use our capital resources sooner than we currently expect.
+As of December 31, 2020, we had cash and cash equivalents of \$228.1 million, outstanding debt of \$25.0 million, net of unamortized discount, and \$37.5 million aggregate principal amount of senior subordinated convertible notes plus accrued interest of \$4.2 million.
+We believe that our existing cash and cash equivalents of \$228.1 million as of December 31, 2020, will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements through 2023.
+This estimate is based on our current operating plan which includes estimates of anticipated cash inflows from DEXTENZA and ReSure Sealant product sales and cash outflows from operating expenses.
+These estimates are subject to various assumptions including those related to the severity and duration of the COVID-19 pandemic, the revenues and expenses associated with the commercialization of DEXTENZA, variable expense reductions, the pace of our research and clinical development programs, and other aspects of our business.
+We have based our estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect and would therefore need to raise additional capital to support our ongoing operations or adjust our plans accordingly.
 Our future capital requirements will depend on many factors, including: